About USC Gould

 - WORKSHOPS AND CONFERENCES

-Scott Bice joined the USC Law faculty in 1969, after serving as a clerk to Chief Justice Earl Warren of the U.S. Supreme Court.
+Scott Bice joined the USC Gould School of Law faculty in 1969, after serving as a clerk to Chief Justice Earl Warren of the U.S. Supreme Court.
 He teaches Constitutional Law, Federal Jurisdiction and Torts.
 Constitutional theory and federal jurisdiction are among his scholarly interests.
 His published articles include “Rationality Analysis in Constitutional Law” (Minnesota Law Review, 1980) and “Standards of Judicial Review in American Constitutional Law — Equal Protection and Due Process Illustrations” (Wissenschaftsrecht Wissenschaftsverwaltung Wissenschaftsforderung, September 1978).

-Prof. Bice, who served as dean of USC Law from 1980-2000, was appointed by the Chief Justice of the California Supreme Court to serve on the California Judicial Council's Commission on the Future of the Courts.
+Bice, who served as dean of USC Gould from 1980-2000, was appointed by the Chief Justice of the California Supreme Court to serve on the California Judicial Council's Commission on the Future of the Courts.
 He was president and director of the Association of American Law Deans, and he is a life member of the American Law Institute and a life fellow of the American Bar Foundation.

 Articles and Book Chapters